CristianSifuentes/C-sharp/README.md

           Console.WriteLine(rawString);
      ```
 - **List Patterns:** Match and deconstruct elements in lists easily.
+  * Enable matching and deconstructing arrays or lists into specific patterns.
+  * Supports the `..` operator for slicing and `_` for ignoring elements.
   * Enable expressive pattern matching for collections, improving readability and reducing boilerplate code.
      ```csharp
           int[] numbers = { 1, 2, 3, 4, 5 };
           if (numbers is [1, 2, .., 5]) {